jdonaldson/nginx-haxe/README.md

 To use it, you must have an Nginx installation compiled with Lua support.
-You also must have an up to date version of Haxe 3.3  for the new Lua target(currently unreleaseed, but available as a [nightly](http://hxbuilds.s3-website-us-east-1.amazonaws.com/builds/haxe/index.html) or from [source](https://github.com/HaxeFoundation/haxe).
+You also must have an up to date version of Haxe 3.3  for the new Lua target (currently unreleased, but available as a [nightly](http://hxbuilds.s3-website-us-east-1.amazonaws.com/builds/haxe/index.html) or from [source](https://github.com/HaxeFoundation/haxe).